Libelle (barque)

 Libelle was a 650-ton iron-hulled barque, built in the Free City of Bremen in 1864.
 The ship was transporting quicksilver and passengers when she wrecked on the eastern reef of Wake Island in 1866.
+After three weeks they set out in a longboat and Gig they sailed to Guam, with only 22 in the longboat making it.
+In the years that followed many made expeditions to search cargo of the Libelle, to make dives to recover the quicksilver flasks.
+The anchor remains on Peale island, and was rediscovered in the 1930s when Wake became a seaplane port with a hotel.

 History

-Libelle was launched on September 24, 1864 and on October 8, the ship set sail for Honolulu.
-From Hawaii, Libelle sailed to the Chinese ports of Hong Kong and Newchwang.
+Libelle was launched on September 24, 1864, and on October 8, the ship set sail for Honolulu.
+From Hawaii, Libelle sailed to the Chinese ports of Hong Kong and Niuzhuang.

 Shipwreck

 On the night of March 4, 1866, Libelle struck the eastern reef of Wake Island during a gale.
 Commanded by Captain Anton Tobias, the ship was en route from San Francisco to Hong Kong.
 Among its passengers were the 50-year-old English-born opera singer Madame Anna Bishop (on the first leg of a Far East tour), her second husband and New York diamond merchant Martin Schultz, pianist and vocalist Charles Lascelles, Eugene Van Reed who was the first Consul General of the then independent Kingdom of Hawaii to the Court of the Emperor of Japan, and Imperial Japanese military officer Yabe Kisaboro.
 After a night on board the vessel now stuck on the reef, the passengers and crew reached the shore with very limited supplies such as some bedding, a barrel of beef, several bags of flour and some kegs of wine.
 After three days of searching and digging on the island for water the crew was able to recover a 200-gallon water tank from the wrecked ship.
 Valuable cargo was also recovered and buried on the island including some of the 1,000 flasks of mercury (quicksilver), as well as coins and precious stones valued at $93,943.08.
 After three weeks with a dwindling water supply and no sign of rescue, the passengers and crew decided to leave Wake and attempt to sail to Guam (the center of the then Spanish colony of the Mariana Islands) on the two remaining boats from Libelle.
 The 22 passengers and some of the crew sailed in the 22 foot longboat under the command of the first mate Rudolf Kausch and the remainder of the crew sailed with Captain Tobias in the 20 foot gig.
 On April 8, 1866, after thirteen days of frequent squalls, short rations, and tropical sun, the longboat reached Guam.
 The gig, commanded by the captain, was lost at sea.